AVidhanR/LearnBuildGrow/c_sharp/COMMON_KNOWLEDGE.md

 - `int` for a whole number.
 - `decimal` for a number with a fractional component.
 - `bool` for a true/false value.

+## What is a variable?
+A variable is a container for storing a type of value.
+Variables are important because their values can change, or vary, throughout the execution of a program.
+Variables can be assigned, read, and changed.
+You use variables to store values that you intend to use in your code.

+A variable name is a human-friendly label that the compiler assigns to a memory address.
+When you want to store or change a value in that memory address, or whenever you want to retrieve the stored value, you just use the variable name you created.
 ---
 > [!IMPORTANT]
 > Hello important